keyboardturner/WoWMapUprezTBC/README.md

 # Installation:

 1. At the project page, click `Clone or download` and select `Download ZIP`.
 It may take a while to download because it's very big (It's about 551MB compressed / download).
-2. When the file is finished downloading, find the `_classic_` directory and open it.
+2. When the file is finished downloading, find the `_placeholder_` directory and open it.
-3. When you open the .zip file, it may have `WoWMapUprezClassic-master`.
+3. When you open the .zip file, it may have `WoWMapUprezTBC-master`.
 Inside that should have the contents `Interface` and a `README.md`.
 4. Simply drag-drop to merge the `interface` folder in your WoW folder and replace the currently existing one.
 Below is a gif showing what is done.

 If you're updating to a new version, make sure to approve files being overwritten.
 This process can take some time to complete.